Behnam-sn/Castle-Docusaurus/docs/development/software-entropy.md

 Think of the flu virus in close quarters.

+Ignoring a clearly broken situation,
+Reinforces the ideas that,
-Ignoring a clearly broken situation reinforces the ideas that perhaps nothing can be fixed,
+Perhaps nothing can be fixed,
 That no one cares,
 All is doomed.